sethworks/DiskSmartInfo/docs/ru-ru/Get-DiskSmartAttributeDescription.md

 IsCritical     : True
 BetterValue    :
 Description    : Count of reallocated sectors.
 The raw value represents a count of the bad sectors that have been
-                 found and remapped.[25]
+                 found and remapped.
 Thus, the higher the attribute value, the more sectors the drive has had to reallocate.
 This value is primarily used as a metric of the life expectancy of the drive; a drive which has had any reallocations at all is significantly more likely to fail in the immediate months.